 Students are identified as possible English Learners (ELs) based on their response to the home language survey (HLS).
 Students who indicate that another language is spoken at home will be contacted by an ESL teacher in order to determine whether or not testing is necessary.
-The ESL teacher will also contact the former district to find out former placement, test records, etc. If an ESL teacher determines the student needs to be tested, they will schedule a time for the WIDA ACCESS PLACEMENT TEST (W- APT ), which is aligned to the required annual State English Language Proficiency assessment (ACCESS for ELLs) to assess students for placement in an ESL class.
+The teacher will also contact the former district to find out former placement, test records, etc. If the teacher determines the student needs to be tested, the teacher will schedule a time for the WIDA ACCESS PLACEMENT TEST (W- APT ), which is aligned to the required annual State English Language Proficiency assessment (ACCESS for ELLs) to assess students for placement in an ESL class.

 The criteria for exiting the ESL program is determined by the Pennsylvania Department of Education in accordance with ESSA guidelines.
 This criteria can be found on the PDE website here: Reclassification, Monitoring, and Redesignation of ELs